Ram-blip/Pacman-AI/README.md

 ![Animated gif pacman game](http://ai.berkeley.edu/images/pacman_game.gif)

 > In this project, Pacman agent will find paths through his maze world, both to reach a particular location and to collect food efficiently.
 Try to build general search algorithms and apply them to Pacman scenarios.

+> Implemented foundational AI algorithms - BFS, DFS, A*, and Uniform Cost Search - to navigate Pacman through mazes, reach destinations, and consume all available food items.
+Designed by UC Berkeley as a learning tool, this project deepened my understanding of AI search algorithms and their real-world applications in complex pathfinding problems.
+Also, enhanced Python codebase with modular structure and best practices for readability and maintainability.